Michael D. Rozell, President

 Mike started his own company, Rozell Realty in 1987, after working in the gas and oil industry upon moving to Texas in 1974.
 Along with his extensive background in the real estate industry, he has a vast amount of political experience and business knowledge as a former Fort Bend County Judge and as Director of Economic Development for Harris County Judge Robert Eckels and Harris County Judge Ed Emmett.
 He has also served as a board member and president of Brazoria / Ft.
 Bend MUD #1 for 11 years and served as a director / manager of the Baybrook MUD #1 for 8 years.

 Mike and Barbara are founding members of Sugar Land Baptist Church which was started in 1982.
 Mike is a very active member there and has served as a deacon and in many other capacities.
-Mike has always been active politically and within his community having served as Pres. of Sugar Land Rotary, Pres. of Houston Realty Business Coalition, lifetime member of Houston Rodeo and Livestock Show, and has been a supporter of many other charities and organizations.
+Mike has always been active politically and within his community having served as Pres. of Sugar Land Rotary, Chairman of Houston Realty Business Coalition, lifetime member of Houston Rodeo and Livestock Show and Fort Bend Fair Association, and has been a supporter of many other charities and organizations.

 Roberta Terrell and her husband, Cliff, moved to the Greatwood Landing in 1996.
 She was asked to serve on the MUD 117 Developer Board when it was created in November, 1998.
 She remained on that board until May, 2006 when she was elected to the MUD 108 Board, the district in which she resides.
 In addition to serving Greatwood, Roberta volunteers in many varied endeavors.
 Currently on the Fort Bend County Historical Commission, she enjoys the oral history and archiving committees.
 At her church, St. John’s UMC in Richmond, she serves on the Board of Trustees and volunteers for Lunches of Love.
 Prior undertakings include chairing the Richmond State School’s “Winter Wonderland” fundraiser, co-chairing several live and silent auction committees including Literacy’s “Wine and Music,” and serving as a board member on the Council for Alcohol and Drug Abuse.